backdrop-contrib/samlauth/README.md

 dedicated Drupal user.
 While this is likely possible without a large amount of work, it is completely untested.
 See https://www.drupal.org/i/3519597 for hints.

+### Extension modules

+Work on multiple IDP support is ongoing in [https://www.drupal.org/project/samlauth/issues/3088092](issue #3088092).
+A separately maintained module exists implements a real-world use case: see https://drupal.org/project/samlauth_multi_idp.
+Feedback about this solution vs. any work needed in this module, are welcome in the issue queue.